beagleboard/beaglebone-ai/README.md

 # BeagleBoard.org BeagleBone AI
 _Fast track to Embedded Artificial Intelligence_

-[BeagleBone AI](https://beagleboard.org/ai) is built on the proven BeagleBoard.org® open source Linux approach, BeagleBone® AI fills the gap between small SBCs and more powerful industrial computers.
+[BeagleBone AI](https://beagleboard.org/ai) is built on the proven BeagleBoard.org® open source Linux approach, BeagleBone® AI has the form-factor of a miniature single-board computer (SBC) with the power of a full-on industrial computer workhorse.
 Based on the Texas Instruments AM5729, developers have access to the powerful SoC with the ease of BeagleBone® Black header and mechanical compatibility.
 BeagleBone® AI makes it easy to explore how artificial intelligence (AI) can be used in everyday life via the TI C66x digital-signal-processor (DSP) cores and embedded-vision-engine (EVE) cores supported through an optimized TIDL machine learning OpenCL API with pre-installed tools.
 Focused on everyday automation in industrial, commercial and home applications.

 [![](OSHW_mark_US000169.png)](https://certification.oshwa.org/us000169.html)